End-to-end encryption: Authentication

 Most end-to-end encryption protocols include some form of endpoint authentication specifically to prevent MITM attacks.
 For example, one could rely on certification authorities or a web of trust.
 An alternative technique is to generate cryptographic hashes (fingerprints) based on the communicating users’ public keys or shared secret keys.
 The parties compare their fingerprints using an outside (out-of-band) communication channel that guarantees integrity and authenticity of communication (but not necessarily secrecy), before starting their conversation.
-If the fingerprints match, there is in theory, no man in the middle.
+If the fingerprints match, there is, in theory, no man in the middle.

-When displayed for human inspection, fingerprints usually use some form of Binary-to-text encoding.
+When displayed for human inspection, fingerprints usually use some form of binary-to-text encoding.
 These strings are then formatted into groups of characters for readability.
 Some clients instead display a natural language representation of the fingerprint.
 As the approach consists of a one-to-one mapping between fingerprint blocks and words, there is no loss in entropy.
 The protocol may choose to display words in the user's native (system) language.
 This can, however, make cross-language comparisons prone to errors.

 In order to improve localization, some protocols have chosen to display fingerprints as base 10 strings instead of more error prone hexadecimal or natural language strings.
-An example of the base 10 fingerprint (called safety number in Signal and security code in WhatsApp) would be: